akinlawrence/cash-register/README.md

 <br/>
 ![](assets/1.gif)

-Settings can be done in this seperate window
+Settings can be done in this separate window
 <br/>
 ![](assets/2.gif)